Roichew/EventManagerDjango/README.md

 This is a Django Event Management Application with User Registration, Event Registration and Admin Controls.

-##Features
+## Features

--User Registration and Login
+- User Registration and Login

--JWT Auth
+- JWT Auth

--Event Listing
+- Event Listing

--Users Can Register For Events
+- Users Can Register For Events

 - Admins Can Perform CRUD Operations on Events